 Matt's other experience includes:

-- Matt is a member of the Bar Association of Queensland's Migration Law Committee.
+- Since 2017, Matt has been a member of the Bar Association of Queensland's Migration Law Committee.
 In 2015, he was part of the legal team which was awarded the Australian Lawyers Alliance Civil Justice Award for its pro bono work on a significant migration law case.

-- Matt is a reporter for the Queensland Reports (being the Authorised Reports of the Supreme Court of Queensland).
+- Since 2017, Matt has been a reporter for the Queensland Reports (being the Authorised Reports of the Supreme Court of Queensland).

 - From 2010 to 2016, Matt held an appointment as an Official Visitor under the Corrective Services Act 2006 (Qld).
 In that role, he regularly attended correctional centres around South East Queensland to investigate prisoner complaints and review departmental decisions.
 Official Visitors form part of a statutory program of independent review that ensures administrative decisions made within correctional centres are fair and accountable.
 Official Visitors are also responsible for reviewing discrimination complaints, safety orders and maximum security orders.